 The sensors in solar lights can get confused if there are other brighter light sources around them.
 This problem is more common in poorly manufactured solar lights.

-To avoid this issue, ensure to place the solar cell in the most appropriate positions.
-It should be away from other light sources, including street lights, neighbor lights, and garage lights.
+Place the solar cell in the most appropriate positions to avoid this issue.
+It should be away from other light sources, including street, neighbor, and garage lights.
 Alternatively, you can switch the other lights off or replace them with less bright options.

 Solar Lights Stay On During The Day: What Should I Do?